Guilinguista/meus_projetos/README.md

 ## 📂 Included Projects

 - [ml-pipelines](./ml-pipelines)
   A collection of ML and neural network pipelines, organized by theme (classification, regression, clustering, etc.).
-The code is clean, translated to English, and includes visual documentation.
-Demonstrates fluency in Python, scikit-learn, Keras, and data workflows.
+The code is clean, in English, and includes visual documentation.
+The pipelines apply Python, scikit-learn, and Keras in real-world data scenarios.

 - [prompt-engineering-task](./prompt-engineering-task)
   Tasks related to prompt design, evaluation, and optimization using large language models (LLMs), including RAG, CoT, and response strategies.